thundra-io/thundra-cdk-rds-initializer/README.md

 # @thundra/cdk-rds-initializer
 ## RDS Database User Initializer and Script Runner Construct for AWS CDK

-This package provides Constructs for creating database user & running database script which can be used in RDS.
+This package provides AWS CDK constructs for automatically creating database user(s) and running database script(s) on target AWS RDS database.

-This package automatically create database user and run database script.
+This package
 -----

 ## About CDK Compatibility